 The strongest asset to a small firm is its staff.
 Making it easier for small firms to take on staff is vital to guarantee economic growth and reduce record levels of unemployment.

-Small firms are flexible by their very nature but new proporals to both parents share parental leave after the birth of a child, the FSB has said it will increase administrative burdens and be harder to administer.
+Small firms are flexible by their very nature but new proposals to allow both parents share parental leave after the birth of a child, will increase administrative burdens for firms and be harder to administer.
 Read the comment.

 FSB: Regulation watchdog needs sharp teeth - FSB News

 Back to work: the role of small firms and enterpriseThe issue